yinyin13/lumiere/README.md

 ### Communication
 1. Connect the components
 2. Program the ESP32 to control the stepper gauge to indicate current mode
-3. Program the ESP32 to read pulse data from Pulse Sensor
-4. Program the ESP32 to send pulse data and adjustment commands input from the encoder to the Sensor device
+3. Program the ESP32 to send adjustment commands input from the encoder to the Sensor device

 ## Diagrams
 ### System Architecture